eddycolloton/INPT/README.md

 - Create QCTools reports for video files in staging directory

 Like with the first stage, you can choose to input any of your choices prior to running the script using a CSV.
 A template for the output.csv is here: csv_templates/output_template.csv

 You can provide the input.csv to start_output.sh as well.
-A populated input csv is output at the end when start_input.sh and can be provided to start_output to resume processing an artwork started by INPT.